 - Antidepressant medicine works best if you take it every day.

-- You may need to take the medicine for at least 6 to 12 months to get the best effect and to lower the risk of depression coming back.
+- You may need to take the medicine for 6 to 12 months or more to get the best effect and to lower the risk of depression coming back.

 - You should not stop taking your medicine on your own.
 If the medicine does not make you feel good, talk to your provider.
 Your provider has to help you stop the medicine slowly.
 Stopping it suddenly could make you feel worse.

 Stay in Touch with Your Depression Symptoms

 Talk with your parents or your provider if you feel your depression symptoms are getting worse.
 You may need a change in your treatment.